elenaryu/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone project for 9-course IBM Data Science Specialization.
+This is the capstone project for 9-course IBM Data Science Specialization.